Benson Arts and Historical Society Museum

 Fort Bowie National Historic Site

 Fort Bowie was established in 1862 after a series of engagements with the Chiricahua Apaches, the most violent of which was the Battle of Apache Pass in July 1862.
 The fort was named in honor of Colonel George Washington Bowie commander of the 5th Regiment California Volunteer Infantry who first established the fort.
 Fort Bowie was the combat post of the southwest in the Apache wars of the 1860’s ending in 1872.
-A great historical place to see if you love the west or westerns.
+A great historical place to see, especially if you love the Old West or westerns.